norcams/himlarcli/bin/predict/README.md

 1. Create Nettskjema API Client at ```https://authorization.nettskjema.no/client```

-2. Copy Client Id and Client Secret and paste to clientId and clientSecret in ```create-nettskjema-access-token.sh```
+2. Copy Client Id and Client Secret and paste to clientId and clientSecret in ```create-nettskjema-access-token.sh```.
+Note!
+Make sure to keep the secret.
+You will not be able to see it from Nettskjema again!

 3. Copy Nettskjema API Client Username (e.g.: bb910dc1-1c15-458c-b5cd-de72890ca13a@apiclient) from ```https://authorization.nettskjema.no/client``` and paste to ```https://nettskjema.no/user/form/289417/settings#permissions```